 - Height adjustments also involve moving metal parts

 Unfortunately, all of these parts combined can produce an ungodly amount of noise.
-Worse still, even a brand new gaming chair can start squeaking fairly soon after you bring it home.
+Worse still, even a brand new chair can start squeaking fairly soon after you bring it home.
 So it’s usually not even a matter of working with old and rusted metal parts.

 Wheelchairs are another kind of chairs that have elements that are similar to gaming chairs but don’t produce as much noise.
 Thanks to their sturdy build, they rarely make any noise at all.
 Still, if you happen to have a squeaky wheelchair, I’ll bet the noise will stop if you lubricate the joints.

-How to Fix a Squeaky Chair
+How to Fix a Squeaky Chair Step by Step

 No matter what kind of chair you’re trying to squeak-proof, the following steps will apply.
 So let’s see the first thing you’ll need to do.